VendaTech/chef-cookbook-ssl/README.md

 4) If the certificate needs to be revoked for say 'foo.bar.com', revoking it is a two step process:
  * Revoke the certificate: `chef-ssl revoke foo.bar.com`
- * Generate the CRL: `chef-ssl gencrl --ca-path ./cadir --ca-config ./cadir/conf/ca.conf`
+ * Generate the CRL: `chef-ssl gencrl --ca-path ./cadir --ca-config ./cadir/conf/ca.conf --ca-name "My CA Alias"`

 Occasionally certificates need to be issued outside of the chef cookbook use, for example, for load balancers: